erikdubois/arcolinux-arc-themes/README.md

 Run scripts 1 to 4

-Make sure inkscape is started
+Make sure inkscape is started first.

-Then go to Openbox folder and run scripts there
+After creation go to Openbox folder and run scripts there.